libgdx/libgdx.github.io/wiki/articles/updating-libgdx.md

 ## Gradle Versions Plugin

-In the spirit of the Maven Versions Plugin, the [https://github.com/ben-manes/gradle-versions-plugin](Gradle Versions Plugin) provides a simple `dependencyUpdates` task to determine which dependencies have updates.
+In the spirit of the Maven Versions Plugin, the [Gradle Versions Plugin](https://github.com/ben-manes/gradle-versions-plugin) provides a simple `dependencyUpdates` task to determine which dependencies have updates.

 # Updating Gradle Itself
 You may also want to update your Gradle version.